freespek/ssf-mc/EXPERIMENTS.md

 $ JVM_ARGS=-Xmx20G apalache-mc check --length=0 --init=Init_SingleChain --inv=Finalized_And_Conflicting_Blocks_Example MC_ffg_examples.tla
 ```

+> [!NOTE]
+> The model chcker (correctly) does not report a counterexample with
+> `Init_SingleChain`, as there cannot be any conflicting blocks on a single
+> linear chain.

 This experiment took 1 min  5 sec.

-> [!NOTE]
-> There cannot be any conflicting blocks in a single linear chain, so the solver
-> (correctly) does not report a counterexample with `Init_SingleChain`.

 ```sh
 $ cd ./spec